antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Incident-Response.md

 <img width="983" height="283" alt="image" src="https://github.com/user-attachments/assets/38aaa9b1-e144-4ab9-9f10-1be03ae3acd5" />

-The malware attempted to modify the windows registry keys to disable **Windows Defender Real Time Monitoring** which is more than likely a defense evasion **Host Artifact**.
+The malware attempted to modify the Windows registry keys to disable **Windows Defender Real Time Monitoring** which is more than likely a defence evasion **Host Artifact**.

 By using the **Sigma Rule Builder** in the SIEM I created a new sigma rule in the system to stop the malwares attempt of disabling real time monitoring: